codaamok/Get-CMUnusedSources/README.md

 - Exports the result PowerShell object to file saved in the same directory as the script.
 - Exports all searched ConfigMgr content objects to file saved in the same directory as the script.
 - Gathers only Packages, Applications, Operating System images and Operating System upgrade images content objects.
-- Produces a HTML report saved in the same directory as the script.
-See an example of the HTML report [here](https://www.cookadam.co.uk/Get-CMUnusedSources_ExampleHTMLReport.html).
+- Produces an Excel report saved in the same directory as the script.
+See an example of the Excel report [here](https://www.cookadam.co.uk/Get-CMUnusedSources.ps1_2019-12-21_10-30-03.xlsx).
 - Will use as many threads as the value in environment variable `NUMBER_OF_PROCESSORS` because that's the default value of `-Threads`.
 - Returns the result PowerShell object to variable `$result`